nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/technology-and-system-requirements.md

 * Linux
     * Red Hat 6 / CentOS 7 or above
-    * Fedora 30 or aboveor
+    * Fedora 30 or above or
     * Debian 9 or above / Ubuntu 18.04 or above / Linux Mint 18 or above
     * OpenSUSE 15 or above / SUSE Enterprise SUSE Enterprise or above
     * Alpine Linux 3.10 or above